 This 2022, though, tDB is primed to reinvigorate their live performing prowess on their summer tour.
 Scheduled to start on June 9th at Bridgeport and end on August 21st at Pelham, tDB’s summer tour promises another strong year for unconventional electronic music.

-For more on EDM, concerts, and album releases, please visit the rest of UFO Network.
+For more on EDM, concerts, and album releases, please visit the rest of Soundrive Music.